 Gary Qi did the programme three years ago and now has his own agency, Gary Qi Realty, with offices in Karaka, Gulf Harbour and Dannemora, and around 30 salespeople on his team.

 Gary got his first taste of the property market almost a decade ago when, as a student at Canterbury University and studying information systems and commerce, he had a part time job providing computer support for a real estate agency.
-“I found that in the real estate profession you can help a lot of people to achieve milestones in their lives ... with our job, you can help fulfill a lot of people’s dreams.”
+“I found that in the real estate profession you can help a lot of people to achieve milestones in their lives ... with our job, you can help fulfil a lot of people’s dreams.”

 After graduating, he worked in telecommunications and then as a property manager before enrolling at Unitec’s Real Estate programme.
 “The best thing about real estate is that it offers a diverse career path,” says Gary.
 “It allows for independence and flexibility.
 You’re your own boss, so you can develop your own schedule to fit in with your own family life.”